 Use this feature to select the desired QPI frequency.
 The options are Auto, 6.4 GT/s, 7.2 GT/s, and 8.0 GT/s.

 ►DIMM Configuration

-This section displays the following DIMM information.
+This item displays the following information of a DIMM module specified by the user.